equivalent/equivalent.github.io/_posts/article/2018-05-24-rails-bounded-contexts.md

 Let me first clarify:

 * solution in this article will **not** introduce any requirements for database split or table split for different models or bounded contexts
-* solution that I'll demonstrate here is **not** advising to split every Rails application class into separate bounded contexts
+* solution that I'll demonstrate here will **not** advise to split every Rails application class into separate bounded contexts
 * we will also **not** separate controllers to different bounded contexts

 > Full explanation why can be found in "Summary" part of the article at the bottom.